 For both rookies or even seasoned pros who wants a guided experience, Explorers’ Edge has a number of great options.
 In the Parry Sound region Bear Claw Tours provides incredible access to a 1000 acre private trail area with the latest ATVs and Side by Side’s from Honda.

 On the eastern side of Explorers’ Edge Back Country Tours in Dwight, Ontario, offers guided tours and ATV rentals for the experienced rider.

 Perhaps one of the most well-known trail systems in the province, the Park to Park Trail, stemming from Algonquin Park in the east to Killbear Provincial Park in the west, offers 230 km of diverse routes to explore.
 The multi-use system is built on an old rail bed, and as a result there’s plenty of history to be discovered on this trail.

-Within Explorers’ Edge there are miles of unorganized crown land trails, and the best way to explore these trails is with the help of ATV friendly accommodations.
+Within Explorers’ Edge – particularly in the northern-most parts – there are miles of unorganized Crown land trails, and the best way to explore these trails is with the help of ATV-friendly accommodations.
 The Loring-Restoule region has several lodges that cater specifically to the touring ATVer.
 Check out Cedar Grove Camp, Commanda Lake Resort and Beautiful Wilson Lake Resort, all of who can give you a guided tour of their nearly endless Crown Land trails (which are not for the uninitiated).

 There are also dozens of power sports repair shops and dealers throughout the region, as well as fueling locations that cater to ATVers, ensuring you can get to and from the fuel, parts, service and repair right off the trail with a minimum of fuss.

-This summer, fall and spring, try one of the fastest growing motorsports in the country and give an ATV adventure in the Explorers’ Edge region a try.
+This fall, try one of the fastest growing motorsports in the country and give an ATV adventure in the Explorers’ Edge region a try.
 Experience Canada’s unparalleled wilderness like never before.